 - In all other cases, incorporating a private limited company in Singapore would be the best choice.
 Although compliance requirements are slightly more complex, it is by far the best structure in the long run.

-Make company registration in Singapore easy
+Company registration in Singapore made easy